hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintB/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** In the beginning of Sprint C we will introduce new requirements that will clarify your questions.

-> **Question:** Is it necessary to publish the owner atributes on the sale announcement?
+> **Question:** Is it necessary to publish the client atributes on the sale announcement?
 >
 > **Answer:** No.